We hope you find our health topics informative. If you would like more information, please call our office at (423) 877-1249.

 My last entry will be after the race.
 I will let you know how things went and what to expect after a race is over.

-Owen Speer, DO, discusses concussion symptoms and treatment.
+Dr. Speer discusses concussion symptoms and treatment.

-Owen Speer, DO, offers non-surgical treatment options for muscle injuries.
+Dr. Speer offers non-surgical treatment options for muscle injuries.